The modern diet is the main reason why people all over the world are fatter and sicker than ever before.

 The best way to avoid soybean oil (and other nasty ingredients) is to avoid processed foods.

-Source: Fan MS, et al. Evidence of decreasing mineral density in wheat grain over the last 160 years.
-Journal of trace elements in medicine and biology.
+Source: Fan MS, et al. Journal of trace elements in medicine and biology.

 There is evidence that modern wheat, which was introduced around the year 1960, is less nutritious than older varieties of wheat.